fahimhm/reg_model_exercise/README.md

 #### 2.2.1.
 Numeric Value Only
 Regression model assume that all features are numeric, more specific conitnuous numeric.
 For baseline purpose, all numeric value were selected, without scaling process.

-['MSSubClass', 'LotFrontage', 'LotArea', 'OverallQual', 'OverallCond', 'YearBuilt', 'YearRemodAdd', 'MasVnrArea', 'BsmtFinSF1', 'BsmtFinSF2', 'BsmtUnfSF', 'TotalBsmtSF', '1stFlrSF', '2ndFlrSF', 'GrLivArea','BsmtFullBath', 'FullBath', 'HalfBath', 'BedroomAbvGr', 'TotRmsAbvGrd', 'Fireplaces', 'GarageYrBlt', 'GarageCars', 'GarageArea', 'WoodDeckSF', 'OpenPorchSF', 'MoSold', 'YrSold']
+> ['MSSubClass', 'LotFrontage', 'LotArea', 'OverallQual', 'OverallCond', 'YearBuilt', 'YearRemodAdd', 'MasVnrArea', 'BsmtFinSF1', 'BsmtFinSF2', 'BsmtUnfSF', 'TotalBsmtSF', '1stFlrSF', '2ndFlrSF', 'GrLivArea','BsmtFullBath', 'FullBath', 'HalfBath', 'BedroomAbvGr', 'TotRmsAbvGrd', 'Fireplaces', 'GarageYrBlt', 'GarageCars', 'GarageArea', 'WoodDeckSF', 'OpenPorchSF', 'MoSold', 'YrSold']

+## 3. Training of Regression Model
+Using the dataset with features selection in previous section, various models were trained and compared.
+The description and results from these models are shown below.

+### 3.1.
+Training Result for Section 2.2.1.
+Numeric Values Only
+The regression model performs prediction by combining all numeric value without scaling/standardisation.
+This model would be a baseline for next feature engineering model.